nextgis/docs_ngweb/source/layers.rst

     <BandsCount>3</BandsCount>
    </GDAL_WMS>

-If you need an image with transparency (alpha channel) set <BandsCount>4</BandsCount>
+If you need an image with transparency (alpha channel) set ``<BandsCount>4</BandsCount>``.

-GDAL utility call example.
-The utility gets an image by WMS from NGW and saves it to a GeoTIFF format
+Here is a GDAL utility call example.
+The utility gets an image by WMS from NGW and saves it to a GeoTIFF format.

 .. code:: bash